Arenlw12/wordcouterjava/README.md

-# wordcouterjava
+# Word Counter In Java
-A tool, which will completely free offer word counter, without limits.
+A tool that will offer word counters without limits completely free.
+Quick 10-minute project for quick access to the counting tool.